Hay River Track

 Further to the south the Hay River becomes imperceptible.
 The track runs mostly parallel to the emerging dunes, but darts over and back, searching for more effortless terrain.

 The further south we travelled the larger, and redder, the dunes became.
 It’s this red that seems to get under people’s skin, drawing them back to the desert time and again.
 It’s a hard attraction to explain.
 Perhaps it’s something that simply needs to be experienced.

 Further south again lay some decent dune climbs.
 This section was the hardest driving of the track, with some soft sand and tight turns needing a combination of lower tyre pressures and a little momentum to ride up and over.

-After following their footprints for close to two days, we wondered if we we would ever actually see a camel, and then there it was.
-This boy looked like it had seen some hot desert summers, but wow it could move.
+After following their footprints for close to two days, we wondered if we would ever actually see a camel, and then there it was.
+This one looked like it had seen some hot desert summers, but wow it could move.
 Gen leaned over and took this picture as we drove beside him, and shortly after he headed over the dune and was gone.